Batteries In Series Vs. Parallel - Which Is Better?

 Yes.
 When you connect your batteries in parallel, you increase the amp-hour capacity of your batteries.
 The voltage stays the same.

-For example, let’s say you connect two 12v 100ah batteries in parallel.
+For example, say you connect two 12v 100ah batteries in parallel.
 It’ll stay a 12 volt system, but the amps will double to 200ah.
-And of course, the batteries will last a lot longer.
+And the batteries will last a lot longer, of course.

 What happens when you put two 12 volt batteries in series?